Welcome to the area for all things having to do with computing.

 From 1995 until November 2014, I hosted this site on a server in my office (kant1.chch.ox.ac.uk).
 Because of changes to the college’s network, resulting in the demise of my segment section of the network, this is no longer possible.
 Consequently, I’ve moved it to a commercial hosting service ( zen.co.uk ), and the address/URL has changed to www.rlfrazier.org.

 I create the site locally and just copy it to the hosting server.
 I test it by running a local only website using apache.

 The Debian distribution of Linux is my operating system of choice.
 I’ve been using Linux since 1993 and Debian since 1994.
-The choice to stick with Debian is becoming more difficult as a result of the move from sysVinit to systemd.
-Perhaps more on that later.
+I have tried other Linux distributions, and, even used FreeBSD for some time, but always come back to Debian.
+Probably just a matter of habit.

 Vim is the editor that I use.

 For relatively simple documents and pages, like this page, I just mark them up in HTML.
 For more complicated documents, such as reading lists containing lots of references, I first mark them up in LaTeX, and convert them from that (one source, many formats).

 For processing LaTeX documents, I use texlive.
 Texlive includings utilities to generate PDF and HTML files from LaTeX source files.
 To convert HTML documents to EPUB documents, I use ebook-convert, which is part of the Calibre suite of ebook management tools.